Bluesky at Home » Holidays » Christmas » DIY Christmas Tree Holiday Vignette on a Tray

 Somehow this year, I’ve developed a DIY Christmas tree addiction.
 There are many different ways to make cute small trees that fit into small spaces.

-All you need is a little imagination, some easy supplies, and you are on your way to making little vignettes throughout your home.
+All you need is a little imagination, some readily available supplies, and you are on your way to making little vignettes throughout your home.

 For this Christmas vignette, I’m using two easy ways to make Christmas trees.
 What makes them a vignette is that they are gathered together on a tray.